Basic Nutrition for Health Thursday 10.00am - 11.30am

 This course explores Celtic spirituality through the study of the history of early Christianity in Britain and Ireland.
-It also examines the spirituality of two sixth century saints, Columbia and Columban, with a view to developing and enhancing our own spirituality.
+It also examines in depth the spirituality of two Irish sixth century saints, and how Celtic spirituality is relevant to us today.
 Because of the inclusive nature of Celtic spirituality, the course is structured to appeal to those of all faiths and beliefs

 Medieval Women Mystics Wednesday 9.30am - 11.30am

 In this course we will explore life in the middle ages, attitudes to women, women in medieval art, and the beguines.
 We will also study in depth the lives and legacies of medieval women mystics, including Julian of Norwich, Hildergard of Bingen, Joan of Arc, Catherine of Sienna, & many more.

-A beginner’s course for those who want to have fun playing the ukulele.
+A beginner’s course for those who want to have fun playing the ukulele

 Ukulele for Fun - Advanced Friday 1.00pm - 2.00pm